Category theory for scientists (Old version): Categories of functors

 For each region $U_i\ss X$ we have a temperature recording device, which gives a function $T_i\taking U_i\to[-100,200]$.
 If $U_i\cap U_j\neq\emptyset$ then two different recording devices give us temperature data for the intersection $U_{i,j}$.
 Suppose we find that they do not give precisely the same data, but that there is a translation formula between their results.
-For example, $T_i$ might register $3^\circ$ warmer than $T_j$ registers in that region.
+For example, $T_i$ might register $3^\circ$ warmer than $T_j$ registers, throughout the region $U_i\cap U_j$.

 A consistent system of translation formulas is called a {\em sheaf}.
 It does not demand a universal ``true" temperature function, but only a consistent translation system between them.

 \end{application}